Kendi42/Athlete-Web-App/README.md

 # Athlete-Web-App
-This is a web application that makes use of NodeJs, that allows an athlete to keep track of their ruining times and see a visual representation of their progress over time.
+This is a web application that makes use of NodeJs, that allows an athlete to keep track of their running times and see a visual representation of their progress over time.

 ## Colaborators
 This is a group project done in collaboration with